The Final Battles

 Gog and Magog

 In the Old Testament, a “prince” can indicate a demonic or angelic being who, in the spirit realm, is in control of a nation, such as Persia, Greece, or (in the case of the archangel Michael) Daniel’s people, Israel (Daniel 10:13,20,21).
-Ezekiel described Gog as being the “chief prince of Meshech and Tubal,” and some translations add the “prince of Rosh” (Ezekiel 38:2,3).
-Rosh, Meshech, and Tubal swarm most likely are ancient names of Russia, Moscow, and Tubalsk, respectively.
+Ezekiel described Gog as being the “chief prince of Meshech and Tubal” (Ezekiel 38:2,3 and 39:1).
+In the Orthodox Jewish Bible, this is “nasi rosh Meshech and Tuval.”
+The literal translations of the Hebrew words “nasi” and “rosh” are prince and chief.

 Magog, Meshech, Tubal, and Gomer were sons of Japheth (Genesis 10:2), a son of Noah.
 Togarmah was a son of Gomer (10:3).
 Cush and Put were sons of Ham (10:6), another son of Noah.
-The Scythians were descendants of Magog.
-Many of the Scythians settled in the Ukraine north of the Black Sea and in Russia east of the Caspian Sea and up to Siberia.
-They were fierce, cruel, and barbaric, the epitome of savagery in the ancient world.
+Magog’s descendants settled in central Asia, in the land that, today, constitutes the Soviet break-away republics of Kazakhstan, Kyrgystan, Tajikistan, Turkmenistan, and Uzbekistan, as well as possibly northern Afghanistan.

 Thus the Lord showed me, and behold a swarm of locusts were coming, and, behold, one of the young devastating locusts was Gog, the King (Amos 7:1).